Brian1011/flutter_bluetooth_thermal_printer/README.md

-# Thermal Bluetooth Printer
+# Flutter Thermal Bluetooth Printer App

-A bluetooth thermal printer app.
+A bluetooth thermal printer demo app.

-Print texts, qr codes and images through a mobile app.
+Print texts, qr codes and images through a flutter mobile app.

+This is a demo app and is meant to aid the programmer on how to connect a flutter based app to a bluetooth thermal printer.
+It detects bluetooth devices and connects to a bluetooth printer sending a command to the printer on what to print.

+This is just a demo app and is not for sale.

 ## Flutter and dart version
 flutter 2.10.4 \